jasonqiu212/jasonqiu212/README.md

 - 👨‍💻 Year 4 Computer Science student @ National University of Singapore
 - 🔎 Passionate about blending robust software engineering with thoughtful design
-- 📫 Learn more about me at my personal website, [jasonqiu.dev](https://jasonqiu.dev), or connect with me on [LinkedIn](https://www.linkedin.com/in/jasonqiu212/)!
+- 📫 Learn more about me at [jasonqiu.dev](https://jasonqiu.dev) or connect with me on [LinkedIn](https://www.linkedin.com/in/jasonqiu212/)!